scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 interplanetary space.
 This was partly a problem of **astrodynamics**, a field of study that mathematically describes how man-made objects move through space.
-It was also a problem of computation because engineers needed a way to actually solve these complex astrodynamic equations for real spacecraft.
-Beyond modeling the motion of spacecraft, engineers needed a way to actually measure the location of spacecraft over time so they could make informed corrections to their models.
+It was also a problem of computation because engineers needed a way to solve these complex astrodynamic equations for real spacecraft.
+Beyond modeling the motion of spacecraft, engineers needed a way to measure the location of spacecraft over time so they could make informed corrections to their models.
 They also needed a way of designing engine burns, or maneuvers, that would nudge a wayward probe back on course.